appcelerator-archive/grunt-appc-istanbul/README.md

 By default, if the `options` property is not specified, then a HTML code coverage report will be generated.
 See [example](http://gotwarlost.github.io/istanbul/public/coverage/lcov-report/index.html).

 **Note:**
+* The `proj` value should be the path to your project.
 * The `main` value should be a file path in `src`.
 And, should be the entry point file for your app/project.
+* The `src` values should be files that you want code coverage on.
 * The `dest` value should be a directory.
 * You do not need to create the `dest` directory beforehand.
 The `dest` directory will be created if one does not exist.